Camille L. OrmePartner

 SELECTED REPRESENTATIONSRecent representations include:

-- Advising CIT Group and IMB Holdco, as joint regulatory counsel, in connection with CIT Group’s $3.4 billion merger with IMB Holdco, and the related merger of OneWest Bank with CIT Bank
+- CIT Group and IMB Holdco, as joint regulatory counsel, in CIT Group’s $3.4 billion merger with IMB Holdco

-- Advising Evercore on its acquisition of the operating businesses of ISI International Strategy & Investment
+- Evercore on its acquisition of the operating businesses of ISI International Strategy & Investment

-- Advising a global investment management organization in all aspects of debanking and deregistering as a bank holding company, including conversion of two depository institutions to trust-only institutions, regulatory and transactional structuring, divestitures, bank regulatory applications, public company disclosure, and representation before multiple bank regulatory agencies
+- A global investment management organization in all aspects of debanking and deregistering as a bank holding company, including conversion of two depository institutions to trust-only institutions, regulatory and transactional structuring, divestitures, bank regulatory applications, public company disclosure, and representation before multiple bank regulatory agencies

-- Advising a major non-U.S. financial institution in the preparation of its IHC implementation plan required by the Federal Reserve’s enhanced prudential standards for foreign banking organizations
+- A major non-U.S. financial institution in the preparation of its IHC implementation plan required by the Federal Reserve’s enhanced prudential standards for foreign banking organizations

-- Advising a major non-U.S. banking organization regarding the U.S. regulatory aspects of creation of a new top-tier holding company
+- A major non-U.S. banking organization regarding the U.S. regulatory aspects of creation of a new top-tier holding company

-- Advising a global bank in analyzing existing governance and risk management structures and practices under the OCC’s heightened standards
+- A global bank in analyzing existing governance and risk management structures and practices under the OCC’s heightened standards

-- Advising multiple financial institutions after their conversions to bank holding companies during the financial crisis, including analysis of permissibility of activities, conformance efforts, and advice regarding financial holding company status
+- Multiple financial institutions after their conversions to bank holding companies during the financial crisis, including analysis of permissibility of activities, conformance efforts, and advice regarding financial holding company status

-- Advising financial institutions in connection with a variety of bank regulatory enforcement actions
+- Financial institutions in connection with a variety of bank regulatory enforcement actions

-- Advising distressed depository institutions and their holding companies on a range of regulatory, corporate and disclosure issues
+- Distressed depository institutions and their holding companies on a range of regulatory, corporate and disclosure issues

-- Advice regarding corporate governance issues, including development of The Clearing House Guiding Principles for Compensation Practices for Risk-Management and Control Function Personnel at Banking Organizations
+- On corporate governance issues, including development of The Clearing House’s The Role of the Board of Directors in Promoting Effective Governance and Safety and Soundness for Large U.S. Banking Organizations and The Clearing House Guiding Principles for Compensation Practices for Risk-Management and Control Function Personnel at Banking Organizations

-Ms. Orme has been a speaker on U.S. regulatory reform and other bank regulatory issues, including at conferences and programs hosted by the American Bar Association, the Institute of International Bankers, Practising Law Institute, the Washington, D.C.
-Bar Association and the Association of the Bar of the City of New York.
-She is a Co-Chair of the ABA Banking Law Committee International Banking Subcommittee, a member of the Banking Law Committee of the Association of the Bar of the City of New York, and a past member of the Association of the Bar of the City of New York Committee on Futures Regulation.
+Ms. Orme has spoken on U.S. regulatory reform and other bank regulatory issues, including at conferences and programs hosted by the American Bar Association, the Institute of International Bankers, Practising Law Institute, the Washington, D.C., Bar Association and the Association of the Bar of the City of New York.
+She is a Co-Chair of the ABA Banking Law Committee Systemically Important Financial Institutions Subcommittee, past Co-Chair of the ABA Banking Law Committee International Banking Subcommittee, a past member of the Banking Law Committee of the Association of the Bar of the City of New York, and a past member of the Association of the Bar of the City of New York Committee on Futures Regulation.

-Ms. Orme serves as an Associate Development Partner for the Firm’s Financial Services Group.
-She has been recognized for her work in Chambers USA in Financial Services Regulation: Banking Compliance and was awarded the Best in Financial Regulation award at Euromoney Legal Media Group's Americas Women in Business Law Awards in 2016 and 2018.
+Ms. Orme is co-head of the Firm’s Bank Regulatory practice and serves as an Associate Development Partner for the Firm’s Financial Services Group.
+She has been recognized for her work by Chambers USA (Financial Services Regulation: Banking Compliance) and IFLR1000 (Financial Services Regulatory).
+Camille was named a Law360 MVP for Compliance in 2022.
+She was also awarded the Best in Financial Regulation award at Euromoney Legal Media Group's Americas Women in Business Law Awards in 2016 and 2018.